tetsuok/py-srilm-interpolator/README.md

 Note that you should prepare for individual language models you want to interpolate with SRILM before using this package.

-Please note that *this script does NOT work without SRILM*.
+Please also note that *this script does NOT work without SRILM*.
 You need to install SRILM on your machine first.

 I have tested scripts on Linux and OS X (10.8.2).
+OS X users might want to install `gawk` since `interpolator.py` (it calls internally SRI's `compute-best-mix`) depends on `gawk`.

 ## Software Requirements ##